Senior (Sixth Form)

 The Sixth Form provides the culmination a pupil’s time at the school by enabling him to take a leading role in school societies, school games and Period 8 activities.
 The General Studies programme and additional Sixth Form facilities help to broaden their horizons and their thoughts about what they might do after A levels.
 By entering the Sixth Form at the RGS, students become role models, setting the tone of the school community, where they should, ultimately, have the chance to manage other people, either as a prefect, a mentor to junior boys or as a leader of a school activity.
 Ultimately, the Sixth Form gives students greater responsibility; responsibility for themselves, for their studies, for their extra-curricular activities and for other people in the community.

-To qualify for entry to the Sixth Form at the Royal Grammar School, a spread of good grades at GCSE, with A grades, if possible, in the subjects which are being proposed for study to 'AS' or 'A2' level will be needed.
+To qualify for entry to the Sixth Form at the Royal Grammar School, a strong list of GCSE grades, with A* or A grades in the subjects which are being proposed for study to 'AS' or 'A2' level, will be needed.
 What is even more important than GCSE grades, however, is the student’s ability to convince their teachers that they are capable of studying their subject at Advanced level.
 Students must have also shown that they are likely to benefit fully from the Sixth Form and are prepared to be positive in their attitude and be hardworking, contributing as much as they can to school life in general, in order to gain maximum benefit from it.
 If students achieve these standards, the chances are that they will enjoy two profitable and fulfilling years as an RGS Sixth-former.

 The Tutor Group System